crmne/paolino.me/_posts/2026-04-21-solid-queue-doesnt-need-a-thread-per-job.md

 Your jobs don't change.
 Your queue doesn't change.
 The worker runs them as fibers instead of threads.

-The concurrency model is determined by which key you use: `threads` for thread-based execution, `fibers` for fiber-based.
-They're mutually exclusive.
+`threads` or `fibers`.
+Pick one per worker.
 One more thing in your Rails app:

 ```ruby
 # config/application.rb
 config.active_support.isolation_level = :fiber  # required for fibers
 ```

-Multiple fibers sharing a thread need fiber-scoped execution state instead of the default thread-scoped state.
-The patch validates this at boot and gives you a clear error if it's wrong.
+Fibers share a thread, so they need fiber-scoped state instead of the default thread-scoped state.
+The patch checks this at boot and tells you if it's wrong.

 ## Under the hood

 The core of the patch is `FiberPool`.
-A single thread runs an [async][] reactor with a semaphore that bounds concurrency to whatever you configured as `fibers`:
+One thread, one [async][] reactor, a semaphore capping concurrency at whatever number you set:

 ```ruby
 def start_reactor